gromacs/gromacs/docs/gmxapi/userguide/install.rst

 necessary prerequisites (e.g. if you are not an administrator of the system you are on).

 The following instructions use the :py:mod:`venv` module.
-Alternative virtual environments, such as `Conda <https://docs.conda.io/en/latest/>`, should work fine, but are beyond the scope of this document.
+Alternative virtual environments, such as Conda_, should work fine, but are beyond the scope of this document.
 (We welcome contributed recipes!)